rightkick/Notes/terraform/README.md

 }
 ```

+A module has input and output variables.
+Input variables are used to feed the module with values that set attributes for the infrastructure they abstract.
+Output variables are used to access data from resources that are created from the module.
+Modules hosted on a public registry usually contain a description of the module with details on the input and output variables you are required to use when using the module.

 ## Terraform Functions
 Can be used to manipulate and transform data.
 There are different types of functions, such as numeric, string, conversion or collection functions.
 Some common functions are: